 In-Class Quizzes

 In-class quizzes will be given throughout the semester and may be announced or unannounced.
+The lowest of your graded in-class quizzes will be dropped from your final grade.
 Make-up quizzes will not be offered.

 Homework